Written plans help clear up fuzzy thinking when investors take a punch

-The boxer Mike Tyson famously said that every fighter has a plan until he gets punched in the face.
+The boxer Mike Tyson famously said that every fighter has a plan until he gets punched in the face and that’s why written plans help clear up fuzzy thinking when investors take a punch from the markets.

 Tyson was referring to his opponents in the ring, but he might as well have been talking about investors.
 Too many investors ditch their carefully-laid plans when they get slammed by the market.
 Impulsively acting out of fear or greed, they make snap decisions that undermine their original investing plan.
 The result is usually ugly losses.

-An investment policy statement ‒ or IPS ‒ is a highfalutin Wall Street term.
-But it simply refers to a set of investment guidelines.
+An investment policy statement simply refers to a set of investment guidelines.
 In writing out these investment guidelines, we consciously put our investment strategy in black and white ‒ committing to a disciplined, long-term plan.

 When markets turn stormy, investors can turn to their investment guidelines as a sort of compass.
 In doing so, they can help stay on course to achieve their long-term goals.